 Each Monterey County winery is its own magical embodiment of the physical setting.
 As an example, consider the stunningly beautiful Chateau Julien Wine Estate, exquisitely set in the hills along Carmel Valley Road about five miles from Carmel-by-the-Sea.
 You’ll be amazed by the elegance of Bob and Patty Brower’s 16 acres, anchored by the grand Chateau itself—complete with a roaring fireplace and an 18-foot tasting table fashioned from mahogany.
 Chateau Julien offers daily tastings and also accommodates private events.

 Visiting multiple wineries is a pleasant way to spend a day in the Monterey countryside; it's also an ideal means of surveying the full breadth of the region's growing zones and terroir patterns.

-Annual Regional Wine Festivals
+Annual Wine Festivals